ucan-wg/invocation/README.md

 # 3 Closure

 A Closure is the smallest unit of work that can be requested from a UCAN.
-It invokes one specific `(resource, ability, inputs)` triple.
-The inputs are freeform, and depend on the specific resource and ability being interacted with.
+It describes one `(resource, ability, inputs)` triple.
+The `inputs` field is freeform, and depend on the specific resource and ability being interacted with, and not described in this specification.

 Using the JavaScript analogy from the introduction, a Closure is similar to wrapping a call in an anonymous function: